Gardening Greta Lewanski Gardening Greta Lewanski

 Three ways to turn your lawn into garden!

-Slowly my yard is being taken over by garden… veggies, flowers, fruit trees, berries.
-Every year I adjust, move and hone my current gardens and slowly get rid of lawn.
+Over the years my lawn shrinks and my gardens expand… veggies, flowers, fruit trees, berries.
+Every year I adjust, move and hone my current gardens and slowly get rid of the lawn.

 If you’re also looking to add more food or flower production to your yard read on to find a few ways I’ve dealt with getting rid of that pesky grass.